yedivanseven/Commodities/README.md

 ### Data
-The financial time series I used for these notebooks are, unfortunatley, proprietary and cannot be released under the same license as the notebook.
+The financial time series I used for these notebooks are, unfortunatley, proprietary and cannot be released under the same license as the notebooks.
 The notebooks themselves, however, should be really easy to adapt to any time series.